 This helmet is also very well ventilated with 10 vents all around the body to pour in fresh air and keep your top cool.
 The multi-foam density standard interior gives it the comfort we all desire while karting.

 It is also equipped with integrated channels, which makes hooking up a radio communication system easy.
-The draw-string bag to store the helmet acts as an added bonus.
+The draw-string bag to store the helmet acts as a bonus.

 Another top pick making to this list is the Bell K1 Pro.
 Helmets aren’t cheap by any stretch of the imagination, but with Conquer varieties being easier on the wallet, they’re a real game-changer.
 One of the best cheap karting helmet.